Performance Portable Monte Carlo Neutron Transport in MCDC via Numba: Discussion, Conclusions, and Future Work

-Monte Carlo/Dynamic Code is a single-source, single-language, single-compiler Monte Carlo neutron transport code that targets modern HPC architectures with CPUs and GPUs.
-Our performance results demonstrate that MC/DC's structure (using a Python + Numba JIT + MPI scheme) can produce similar performance to other Monte Carlo neutron transport solvers.
-While MC/DC currently performs somewhat worse than other production code, we believe this is primarily due to algorithmic differences rather than architectural ones.
-MC/DC currently supports many novel transient transport methods and variance reduction techniques that are not supported in any other Monte Carlo neutron transport application.
+Monte Carlo/Dynamic Code (MC/DC) is a Monte Carlo neutron transport code that targets modern HPC architectures with CPUs and GPUs.
+Our performance results demonstrate that MC/DC's structure using a Python + Numba + MPI + Harmonize scheme can produce similar performance to other Monte Carlo neutron transport solvers.
+After JIT compilation overhead, MC/DC performs similarly to traditionally compiled production code on a single node for a transient problem of interest.
+MC/DC exhibits similar weak scaling on CPUs and superior weak scaling on GPUs up to 256 nodes of a given HPC, compared with a CPU-only production code.

-Numba has been found to have performance deficiencies as compared to other high-level languages and portability frameworks in some workloads \cite{Godoy_2023}.
-We initially explored other high-level language portability frameworks including PyCUDA and PyKokkos and found that for a Monte Carlo neutron test-bed Numba's performance was in-line with the others considered \cite{morgan2022}.
-Numba has been described as being as difficult to develop in as a traditional low-level language for complex algorithms \cite{KailasaSrinath2022PAEi}.
-We agree with those findings that it can be as difficult---or even harder when debugging---as developing compiled code, but since we are primarily using Numba as a Python-based portability framework, any ease-of-development advantages are only added benefits.
-MC/DC's software engineering approach has the added benefit of unifying our glue language and kernel production language.
+Developing using Numba for CPU targets can be as difficult as developing in low-level languages for the complicated algorithms we implement.
+This agrees with previously published analysis \cite{KailasaSrinath2022PAEi}.
+We found developing the necessary time-dependent features to model the Kobyashi problem in OpenMC to be about as difficult as making changes within MC/DC.
+For our application, anything gained when using a high-level-language is lost in time and effort spent circumventing unsupported operations and debugging.
+However, the implementation in OpenMC remains CPU-only, while for MC/DC it took little effort to go from a working CPU implementation to something operating and highly-performing on GPUs.
+Of course, we use our own specialized event-scheduling library to do this---but Numba allows us to construct a Python-based portability framework fit to our numerical method with the added benefit of unifying our high-level glue language and kernel-production language.

+Over the duration of developing MC/DC (starting in 2021) we have seen many improvements to Numba.
+Compiler error reporting continues to improve (especially in Numba versions 0.59.0$+$), the number of supported operations have grown, and Numba has been extended to additional accelerators like AMD and Intel\footnote{\url{https://github.com/IntelPython/numba-dpex}} GPUs.
+We have found that the Numba development team fosters a supportive community that is approachable and responsive to questions, comments, and concerns.
+We believe that as Numba matures we will continue to see performance and development improvements.